GeoSensorWebLab/sensorthings_api_schema_org/README.markdown

 A polygon that encloses all the Features of Interest in the SensorThings API instance.
 Generation of this property may be time-consuming depending on the number of FOIs.
 A polygon is used instead of a bounding box as a polygon is easier to re-project and maintain its shape.

+Calculation of the polygon coverage is done using a convex hull algorithm.

 ### [`temporalCoverage`](https://schema.org/temporalCoverage)

 ### [`variableMeasured`](https://schema.org/variableMeasured)